awsdocs/amazon-s3-developer-guide/doc_source/bucket-encryption.md

 **Note**
 Amazon S3 buckets with default bucket encryption using SSE\-KMS cannot be used as destination buckets for [Amazon S3 server access logging](ServerLogs.md)\.
 Only SSE\-S3 default encryption is supported for server access log destination buckets\.

+## Using an S3 Bucket Key with default encryption<a name="bucket-key-default-encryption"></a>

+When you configure your bucket to use default encryption for SSE\-KMS on new objects, you can also configure an S3 Bucket Key\.
+S3 Bucket Keys decrease the number of transactions from Amazon S3 to AWS KMS to reduce the cost of server\-side encryption using AWS Key Management Service \(SSE\-KMS\)\.

+When you configure your bucket to use an S3 Bucket Key for SSE\-KMS on new objects, AWS KMS generates a bucket\-level key that is used to create a unique [data key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) for objects in the bucket\.
+This bucket key is used for a time\-limited period within Amazon S3, reducing the need for Amazon S3 to make requests to AWS KMS to complete encryption operations\.
+For more information about using an S3 Bucket Key, see [Reducing the cost of SSE\-KMS with Amazon S3 Bucket Keys](bucket-key.md)\.

-## Using encryption for cross\-account operations<a name="bucket-encryption-update-bucket-policy"></a>
+## Using encryption for cross\-account operations<a name="bucket-encryption-cross-account-operations"></a>

 Be aware of the following when using encryption for cross\-account operations:
-+ The AWS managed CMK \(aws/s3\) is used when a CMK ARN or alias is not provided at request\-time, nor via the bucket's default encryption configuration\.
++ The AWS managed CMK \(`aws/s3`\) is used when a CMK ARN or alias is not provided at request\-time, nor via the bucket's default encryption configuration\.
-+ If you're uploading or accessing S3 objects using AWS Identity and Access Management \(IAM\) principals that are in the same AWS account as your CMK, you can use the AWS managed CMK \(aws/s3\)\.
++ If you're uploading or accessing S3 objects using AWS Identity and Access Management \(IAM\) principals that are in the same AWS account as your CMK, you can use the AWS managed CMK \(`aws/s3`\)\.
 + Use a customer managed CMK if you want to grant cross\-account access to your S3 objects\.
 You can configure the policy of a customer managed CMK to allow access from another account\.
-+ If specifying your own CMK, you should use a fully qualified CMK key ARN\.
-When using a CMK alias, be aware that KMS will resolve the key within the requester’s account\.
-This may result in data encrypted with a CMK that belongs to the requester, and not the bucket administrator\.
++ If you specify your own CMK, you should use a fully qualified CMK key ARN\.
+When using a CMK alias, be aware that AWS KMS will resolve the key within the requester’s account\.
+This might result in data encrypted with a CMK that belongs to the requester, and not the bucket administrator\.
-+ You must specify a key that you \(the requester\) has been granted `Encrypt` permission to\.
-For more information, see [Allows Key Users to Use a CMK for Cryptographic Operations](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-users-crypto)\.
++ You must specify a key that you \(the requester\) have been granted `Encrypt` permission to\.
+For more information, see [Allows key users to use a CMK for cryptographic operations](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-users-crypto) in the *AWS Key Management Service Developer Guide*\.

-For more information about when to use customer managed CMKs and the AWS managed CMK, see [Should I use an AWS AWS KMS\-managed key or a custom AWS AWS KMS key to encrypt my objects on Amazon S3](http://aws.amazon.com/premiumsupport/knowledge-center/s3-object-encrpytion-keys/)\.
+For more information about when to use customer managed CMKs and the AWS managed CMK, see [Should I use an AWS AWS KMS\-managed key or a custom AWS AWS KMS key to encrypt my objects on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/s3-object-encrpytion-keys/)

 ## Using default encryption with replication<a name="bucket-encryption-update-bucket-policy"></a>